PH - Public Health

 Repeatable for 3 Credits

 PH 5100 Capstone Course in Public Health Cr.
-4
+3

 Satisfies General Education Requirement: Writing Intensive Competency

-This course provides the culminating, integrative curricular experience for Public Health students.
+This course provides a culminating, integrative curricular experience for Public Health students.
 As such, the course draws on students’ prior training core and elective courses as well as “real world” experiences gained in the field.
 The Capstone course gives students a chance to reflect and integrate their training and experiences while developing their own individual point of view regarding the role of public health.
 The course grade will be determined by the completion of a capstone project consisting of several research and practice components submitted over the semester.
 Offered Every Term.